Leadership Team

 Cornell University

 Andrea Morton is an Architect and Founder with a passion for mentoring, team building, and lifelong learning.
-After nearly 20 years working in a variety of architecture firms in the Boston area, she launched her own practice rooted in collaboration, community building, and training up the next generation of practitioners with an eye toward inclusion for those who have traditionally been underrepresented or less visible in leadership and decision-making roles.
+After nearly 20 years working in a variety of architecture firms in the Boston area, she launched her own practice.
+Her approach is rooted in collaboration, community building, and facilitating inclusion for those who have traditionally been underrepresented or less visible in leadership and decision-making roles.

 While planning her move to Colorado, Andrea was tremendously proud to have mentored an employee in launching her own practice and transition to leadership.